JeffCleverley/WordPress-dev-utilities/README.md

 # WordPress Dev Utilities

-A collection of useful functions for WordPress Development
+A collection of useful functions for WordPress Development.

+Will be modularised and rolled into a development plugin alongside custom post types, taxonomies and shortcodes modules.

 ## Features